 - Hepatoprotective: Prevent damage to the live

-- Laxative: Stimulate or facilitate evacuation of the bowels
+- Laxative: Stimulate or facilitate the evacuation of the bowels

 - Purgative: Strongly laxative in effect.